Phyllo cabbage pie is a wonderful, cheap, easy-to-make vegetable dish that will change your opinion about cabbage forever.

 Mini pizzetta

-Hosted by the Southern plates meal plan Sunday
+Featured by Southern plate meal plan Sunday

-Simple cabbage pie
+Simple phyllo cabbage pie

 Delicious, easy to bake vegetable pie, perfect as a side dish, dinner or snack.